Fifteen years ago I never drank coffee. Yuck! I just didn’t like the flavor. Now, I’m a huge fan!

 Don’t Confuse Cold Press Coffee with Iced Coffee

 First off, don’t get confused about cold press coffee.
 Although it’s cold and served over ice, Cold Press Coffee is NOT Iced Coffee.
 Why?
 Ice Coffee is brewed with hot water and then chilled and served over ice.
 In contrast, Cold Press Coffee is brewed with cold water.
 Because water temperature impacts the extraction rate, cold press coffee (also called cold-brew) can take 12 to 24 hours to make.
 This also contributes towards the coffee to water ratios that are needed to ensure you don’t get dehydrated.
 The result, however, is something that’s truly delicious!
 People love coffee hot or cold and especially in the morning.
 No one likes going to a Starbucks first thing, which is why a coffee machine is so desirable.
 Going to identifyr.com will show you the options available.
+However, if you choose a barista-style coffee machine for your home, be warned that this is not easy to work with no previous training!
+If you’re buying a coffee shop styled machine or wanting to become a barista yourself, investing in this barista course melbourne will have you making top-notch coffees in no time!

 Why Should You Try Making Cold Press Coffee at Home?